Posts By :

 THE RISE OF RENEWABLE DIESEL

-Renewable diesel is a synthetic diesel fuel made from the same feedstock as biodiesel, but the finished product is hydrocarbon diesel.
-Though it is a biofuel, it is also diesel.
+Renewable diesel, also called R99 as in 99% renewable diesel, is a synthetic diesel fuel made from the same feedstock as biodiesel.
+The big difference though is that renewable diesel’s finished product is hydrocarbon diesel.
+Biodiesel chemically is not a hydrocarbon or made up of diesel molecules.
+Renewable diesel is a biofuel, but it is also chemically diesel on a molecular level.
 For fuel regulation they refer to it (as well as biodiesel) as “Biomass Based Diesel” for labeling at the fuel pump.

-There have been billions of plant capacity brought online for renewable diesel.
-During the COVID collapse of fuel prices a number of petroleum refineries shut down, then upgraded their technology to make hydrocarbon diesel fuels out of the very biobased fats, oils, and greases biodiesel is made from.
+There have been billions of plant capacity brought online in the United States for renewable diesel.
+During the COVID market drop in fuel prices a number of petroleum refineries shut down, then upgraded their technology to make hydrocarbon diesel fuels out of the very biobased fats, oils, and greases biodiesel is made from.
 These refineries use hydrotreating technology just like they do with a crude petroleum to make an actual hydrocarbon diesel molecule.
 With this technology adoption to make diesel and jet fuels from vegetable oils and animal fats billions of gallons of low CO2 diesel fuels are coming on the market and governments are requiring it’s use, such as Portland’s Renewable Fuel Standard.

 Renewable Diesel Consumption it the US Source: Alternative Fuels Data Center